by Catherine Pratt

 6. What does it say about you?

 So, if there's one particular person who drains you the most, ask yourself why is it affecting you so much?
-Sometimes, you can learn a lot about yourself by analysing what feelings it's bringing up within you.
+Sometimes, you can learn a lot about yourself by analyzing what feelings it's bringing up within you.
 Once you figure it out and deal with it then you'll find that the energy draining person simply has no power over you anymore.

 7. Trying to feel needed